danielwu68/amazon-echo-dot-aux-speaker-switch/README.md

 ## Problem to solve:
 Amazon Echo Dot has a 3.5mm stereo jack which allows it to hook up with some stereo system or amplifier with nice speakers.
 However, once hooked up, the internal speaker is always disabled.
 This can be a problem when the amplifier is powered off or switched to a different input.

-## Desiging a simple detection circuit:
+## Desiging a simple auto switch circuit:
 There are some considerations in designing such circuit:

 First thing first.
 The 3 mm stereo socket on Echo Dot has a mechanical switch which when the stereo jack is inserted, circuit become open.
 This allows Echo Dot to sense whether a jack was inserted - when the circuit is open, Echo Dot will send audio signal to the external speaker; when the circuit is close, Echo Dot will use the internal speaker.
 Since we want to leave the jack in the socket, we need something to close the circuit base on whether or not the stereo is on and the correct input is selected.